OH6AD/koolit/README.md

 Call signs on cooling period may contain an asterisk (such as `OH*EEG`).
 That means the sign is reserved in all regions (0-9).

+## License

+All files except `oh-callsigns.tsv` are certainly public domain.
+The call sign data is most likely public domain, but the data is sourced from FICORA and I'm not a lawyer.